-RUNNING FOR BEGINNERS: BEST BREATHING TECHNIQUES FOR RUNNING
+RUNNING FOR BEGINNERS: HOW TO BREATHE WHILE RUNNING

-Many beginner runners quickly find themselves out of breath while jogging.
+Many beginner runners quickly find themselves out of breath.
 This usually means that their pace is too fast.
-But it can also be due to inefficient breathing.
+But it can also be due to inefficient breathing while running.
 In today’s post, we show you how to breathe properly while running and thus improve your performance.